bpozdena/OneDriveGUI/.github/ISSUE_TEMPLATE/bug_report.md

  - Version of OneDrive client: [e.g. 2.5.0]

 **OneDriveGUI info**
-How did you install OneDriveGUI?: [e.g. AppImage]
+How did you install OneDriveGUI?: [e.g. AppImage, AUR(package name), etc.]
 What is the name of the AppImage file (if applicable)? : [e.g.  OneDriveGUI-1.1.0-x86_64.AppImage ]